Ship live translations

 STT Timing Settings

-Control how long the Speech-to-Text (STT) engine waits before translating captured audio.
+Control how long the Speech-to-Text engine buffers audio and partial transcripts

 | Setting |